lydtechconsulting/monitoring-demo/README.md

 https://api.slack.com/messaging/webhooks

 Configure the slack integration in `config/alertmanager.yml`.
-Enter the webhook URL for the `api_url`.
+Comment in the configuration for the `slack_configs`, and enter the correct webhook URL for the `api_url` parameter.

 When an alert is fired, a notification will appear in the configured Slack channel, in this case `#demo-alerts`.